-Benefits for you and your baby
+Benefits for you

 During labour, warm water offers an environment where a woman can move freely, behave instinctively and feel more in control.

 Water provides support and buoyancy that promotes relaxation and offers a sense of weightlessness.
 Moving in water helps the birth process and reduces the need for birth intervention.